 The CMC receipt and the required procedures manual lists acceptable items.

-Classified materiel can be shipped to the CMC facility or hand delivered.
-Wrap all packages per the unit’s security office requirements.
+Classified materiel can either be shipped to the CMC facility or hand delivered, however, shipping is preferred.
+Please make sure that you prepare all packages per the unit’s security requirements.

-Freight couriers require advance notice of arrival and might have to submit a visit request to enter the campus to allow the CMC facility to accept the shipment.
+Freight couriers require 48 hour working day advance notice of arrival and must submit a visit request to the CMC Customer Service Office for approval prior to attempting to enter the NSA campus to allow the CMC facility ample time to schedule the shipment.

-It’s required for all contractors with CMC accounts to supply the current copy of their approved CAF to accompany the CMC receipt, self-addressed envelope with postage, and the item/s for CMC services.
+It’s required for all contractors with CMC accounts to supply the current copy of their approved CAF to accompany the CMC receipt, self-addressed envelope with postage, and the approved classified item/s for CMC services.

 The mailing address, suggested mode of transportation, and visitor request process can be obtained from the latest CMC Required Procedures manual.

-CMC account holders are responsible for the shipment until it reaches the CMC facility.
+CMC account holders are responsible for the shipment, to include the tracking status, until it reaches the CMC facility.

 Effective 10/1/2020 all shipments must be directed to Suite 6890 only.

-All CMC customers need to complete a Receipt for Destruction of Classified Materiel, to inventory the classified materiel in transit, and then attach a self-addressed envelope with postage.
-Enclose both with the materiel.
+All CMC customers are required to provide a Receipt for Destruction of Classified Materiel, that indicates the classified materiel in transit, and attach a self-addressed envelope for return of the processed CMC Receipt.

-Contractors with an active CMC account, and under a current contract with a member of the IC will also need to supply the current copy of their approved CAF to accompany the receipt, a self-addressed envelope with postage, and the acceptable materiel as described in the guidance above.
+Contractors with an active CMC account, and under a current contract with a member of the IC will also need to supply the current copy of their approved CAF to accompany the receipt, a self-addressed envelope with postage, and the CAF approved materiel only.

-Military elements are not required to supply a stamp on the self-addressed return envelope.
+Military elements are not required to supply postage on the self-addressed return envelope.
 Attach the self-addressed envelope to the CMC receipt.

-Please do not include additional paperwork (such as an SF-153, shipping documents, etc.).
+Please do not include any additional paperwork (such as an SF-153, shipping documents, etc.).